This article gives you ideas on how to make better investment decision. I started a few years ago and it has helped me immensely.

 For example a profit made through a completely unexpected buy-out of the company would not equal a good decision whereas buying because you thought a security is undervalued and then profiting from a buyout would be a good decision (the undervaluation made the company an attractive buy-out candidate).

-I urge you to give it a try, you will be surprised at your findings.
+Give it a try, you will be surprised at what you find.

 Here is for example what I found:

-- I am a very bad coat-tail investor i.e. buying a security because someone else bought it.
-I am uncomfortable holding the investment and tend to make bad sell decisions.
-Either too soon or too late, after a gain has evaporated.
+- I am a bad coat-tail investor i.e. buying a stock because someone else bought it.
+I feel uncomfortable holding the investment and tend to make bad sell decisions.
+Either too soon or too late, after a gain has disappeared.

 - Also, if I do too much analysis on an idea I lose my objectivity.
 I tend to fall in love with the company and tend to see price declines as a reason to keep on buying.
 Something that has cost me dearly.